 Become a Digital Entrepreneur

 The future of remote work and digital entrepreneurs (nomads or not) is now.
 Pieter Levels (the creator of NomadList and RemoteOK) predicts that there will be 1 billion digital nomads by 2035.
 Most of these people will be working on their own projects as creators or freelancers.

 Digital entrepreneurship requires digital technologies as well as digital products and services to allow this massive workforce to be able to create and deliver, while also maintaining their lifestyle focused on freedom of movement and choice.

-I am a strong promoter of personal freedom (and open source software) and if this is something that you feel it would suit you as well and you want to create a digital business that will allow you to reach personal and financial independence, drop me a line and maybe I can help with information, useful resources or digital technology recommendations.
+I am a strong promoter of personal freedom (and open-source software) and if this is something that you feel would suit you as well and you want to create a digital business that will allow you to reach personal and financial independence, drop me a line and maybe I can help with information, useful resources or digital technology recommendations.